-8.25.6 Name conflicts and resolution
+8.26.6 Name conflicts and resolution

 When a class implements multiple interface classes, or when an interface class extends multiple interface classes, identifiers are merged from different name spaces into a single name space.
-When this occurs, it is possible that the same identifier name can be inherited from multiple name spaces simultaneously creating a conflict which must be resolved.
+When this occurs, it is possible that the same identifier name from multiple name spaces may be simultaneously visible in a single name space creating a name conflict that must be resolved.

-8.25.6.1 Method name conflict resolution
+8.26.6.1 Method name conflict resolution

 It is possible that an interface class may inherit multiple methods, or a class may be required through implements to provide an implementation of multiple methods, where these methods have the same name.
 This is a method name conflict.
-A method name conflict shall be resolved with a single method prototype or implementation which simultaneously

-is a virtual method override (see 8.19) for any inherited method and
+A method name conflict shall be resolved with a single method prototype or implementation that simultaneously provides an implementation for all pure virtual methods of the same name of any implemented interface class.
+That method prototype or implementation must also be a valid virtual method override (see 8.20) for any inherited method of the same name.

-provides an implementation for all pure virtual methods of any implemented interface classes

-of the same name.

 Example:

-interface class IntfBase;
+interface class IntfBase1;

 pure virtual function bit funcBase();